maniospas/Blombly/docs/basics/iterables.md

 ```

 You may initialize lists based on one element like below.
-This notation in general converts data to lists (e.g.,
+This notation in general converts data to lists (and
 can be overloaded by structs) which means that
 you may have more elements in the parenthesis without
 issue if you want to write verbose code.